yashponiya001/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-I've created a tic tac toe game using python
+I've created a tic tac toe game using python, it is a two player game